trinsic-id/v2-sdk/docs/index.md

 # Introduction
-We enable developers to shift their data exchanges from paper to an entirely digital, privacy preserving format called verifiable credentials.

-Trinsic enables developers to give people a digital identity that works equally well in person and online.

-We give you an SDK that makes it easy to add this functionality to your product.
+Thousands of organizations of all sizes - from startups to governments, use Trinsic's software and APIs to instantly verify information about individuals in person and online with technology instead of paper.

-Businesses spend huge amounts of time to do human verification of paper-based documents.
-The verification process is slow, weak and prone to error (eg fake id cards in bars).
+Businesses spend huge amounts of time and money doing manual verification of the information contained within paper and pdf documents.
+The verification process is slow, security is weak, and prone to fraud (eg fake id cards in bars).
+These inefficiencies are often felt in highly regulated industries like supply chain, healthcare, banking, and education.

-Paper documents can been scanned into the digital world using PDFs or images, and even can be signed like a paper document using software like Docusign, but still aren't yet digitally native.

-Trinsic's Credentials are tamper evident, privacy-preserving, and easily verifiable.
-It's built on a rapidly adopted standard to represent physical documents in a digital format.

-Trinsic enables developer to create applications where people can prove things about themself to anyone with technology instead of paper.
-We call this technology Trust over IP, and it's built on open standards that anyone can use.
-The verification can happen immediately, with minimal data shared in the exchange.

-Gone are the days of taking a picture of your driver's license. or turning around because you forgot a plastic card.

-## Product Concepts

-Trinsic's SDK have two main levels of functionality.
+Using the latest developments in cryptography and networking standards, We enable developers to shift their verification processes to an entirely digital, interoperable, portable format where high-risk trust decisions can be made almost instantly.

+This is much faster compared to exchanging and validating information through a paper or html form.
+It also massively increases the trust in the authenticity of the data getting exchanged.
+And it requires no centralized authority to operate - it's completely distribute like the internet itself.

+Trinsic provides an SDK that makes it easy to add these verification capabilities to our existing system without any new infrastructure or setup.

+## The Trinsic Platform

+The Trinsic SDK has two main modules for now.
+We've split it up to enable more flexibility for different use cases.
-- Core, which deals with Credentials, Passes, and Wallets.
+- Core, which deals with Messages and Wallets.
-- Ecosystems, which manages things like Templates and Registries.
+- Ecosystems, which provides useful objects like Credential Templates, Pass Templates and Registries.

 ### Trinsic Core

+#### Messages
+Trinsic Core has two primary message types to utilize.

 **Credentials**
 Credentials are containers that hold information about you.